shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Key Scenes.md

 - when a loved one dies, alpha gives you a grieving gift to help you mourn (wolf explanation of heirlooms)
 - her true self is a wolf (disproven by antlers of truth)
 - wolves are better than cats (disproven by becoming a cat and seeing the value in a cat person)

+Unplaced:

+-   Learns her biological birth mother was the skeleton she found in that room, and that the boots belonged to her

 # Cat Invasion Plot